What Happens During A Past Life Regression

 Hypnosis isn’t at all what TV makes it out to be.
 You’re conscious mind – or at least my conscious mind – was present the entire time and was necessary to process the information I was receiving and to be able to interpret it and speak what I was experiencing.

-Being intuitive, it was very much the same as receiving information psychically – relying on what I feel about what I’m seeing to properly interpret the meaning.
+Being intuitive, my past life regression was very much the same as receiving information psychically – relying on what I feel about what I’m seeing to properly interpret the meaning.

 I discovered that I’d always had a misconception about what people meant when they said they didn’t remember anything after their hypnosis session.
 I’d always assumed that meant it was more akin to a blackout – they remember nothing about the experience at all.
 In reality – at least for me, it was more of a dream-like state.
 When you wake up from the dream, it often fades very quickly and sometimes you can’t remember what it was you were dreaming about.
 You know you were, you just can’t remember.
 That’s what it was like.